bailey27/cppcryptfs/README.md

 NTFS Alternate Data Streams
 ----
-cppcryptfs does support NTFS Alternate Data Streams.
+cppcryptfs supports NTFS Alternate Data Streams.
 It passes all the new stream tests in winfstest.

 However, the names of alternate data streams are always case-sensitive, even when the case-insensitive option (for directory and file names) is enabled, if file name encryption is used.